 - A 500-750 word personal essay describing the focus of your art making and how you came to choose art therapy as the focus of your graduate level education.
 Also include your future goals as a professional art therapist and how you feel the Master of Arts in Art Therapy Program at Cedar Crest College will help you succeed in these goals.

 - Two letters of recommendation from individuals who can assess your qualifications and potential for graduate study (such as former/current professors or employers).
-There are no forms available for letters of recommendation.

 - A current résumé (include a detailed summary of any human service experience or relevant volunteer or employment experience.)